-The school must have prior authorization to administer any kind of medication to your child at school.
+The school must have prior authorization from a doctor to administer any kind of medication to your child at school.
 Please completely fill out the form "Authorization to Administer Medication at School" along with required signatures and return it to school.
-This applies to both prescription and non-prescription medications.
+This applies to both prescription and non-prescription medications and if required to self-carry medications.